netguru/mobile-security-checklist/Handbooks/01-Shared/SD.3-Secure-application-logging.md

 Application logs that can contain sensitive data are visible in production application.

 ### Desired effect:
-No logs with sensitive data are visible while running live application.
+No logs with sensitive data are visible while running a live application.

 ## Solution
-Before implementing solution for each platform how to use logs without exposing any of the sensitive data take a moment and decide if logs outside debug mode are even needed in your application.
+Before implementing a solution for each platform on how to use logs without exposing any of the sensitive data take a moment and decide if logs outside debug mode are even needed in your application.
 If not you could use compiler directives to disable logging code in production builds.

 If you really need to have logs enabled on non-debug builds, remember that no solution grants full security to logged information and we can only make the process of compromising such data harder.